vorner/rust-presentations/101_for_cpp.md

 * C++ can do things impossible in other languages
   - „The last resort language“
-  - Rust is a direct competitor for this niche
+  - Rust is a direct competitor for this niche, getting traction
 * Rust is heavily inspired by C++
   - Both in positive and negative way
   - Probably the closest relative